 Months later, when they won gold, they knew they were on to something.
 Says Anna, “I’ve never seen him happier.”

 Now she calls the Viognier her spirit animal.
 Grown with organic grapes, it highlights their approach of terroir-driven, sustainable farming.

 Today Campovida is known for finding the best organic and sustainably produced grapes across Mendocino and telling the story of Mendocino through their wines.

 And we’ll just chime in on their Viognier — it’s our spirit animal too.
 Perfume on the nose and a party in the can, it has big floral and fruity aromas with flavors of apricots, honeysuckle, and citrus.
+With it's 96 point score and Double Gold, Best of Class win at the Press Democrat's North Coast Challenge, it's the highest rated white wine in a can, ever.
 It’s the kind of wine that pairs well with almost anything and will have you cracking open your second can in no time.